Kaiden42/iced_focus/README.md

 # iced_focus

 This crates adds a procedural macro to derive a focus chain for your application state.
 This allows the user of your `iced` application to swap the focus between the input fields of your user interface using `Tab` and `Shift+Tab`.
-The order of the focus chain will be derived of the oder of the fields of your state.
+The order of the focus chain will be derived of the order of the fields of your state.
 The crate `iced_focus` serves as a workaround until iced provides it's own focusing.

 ## How to use